usdot-jpo-ode/jpo-cvdp/README.md

 - ppmBsm.properties
 - fieldsToRedact.txt

+#### fieldsToRedact.txt
+The path to this file is specified by the REDACTION_PROPERTIES_PATH environment variable.
+If this is not set, field redaction will not take place but the PPM will continue to function.
+If this is set and the file is not found, the same behavior will occur.

+When running the project in the provided dev container, the REDACTION_PROPERTIES_PATH environment variable should be set to the project-level fieldsToRedact.txt file for debugging/experimentation purposes.
+This is located in /workspaces/jpo-cvdp/config/fieldsToRedact.txt from the perspective of the dev container.

+#### RPM Debug
+If the RPM_DEBUG environment variable is set to true, debug messages will be logged to the console by the RedactionPropertiesManager class.
+This will allow developers to see whether the environment variable is set, whether the file was found and whether a non-zero number of redaction fields were loaded in.

 ## Some Notes
 - The tests for this project can be run after compilation by running the "ppm_tests" executable.
 - When manually compiling with WSL, librdkafka will sometimes not be recognized.
 This can be resolved by utilizing the provided dev environment.